zhangshenghang/fluss/website/docs/quickstart/flink.md

 |           1 |                650 |
 +-------------+--------------------+
 ```
-**Note:** Make sure to wait for the checkpoints (~30s) to complete before querying the snapshotsm, otherwise the result will be empty.
+**Note:** Make sure to wait for the checkpoints (~30s) to complete before querying the snapshots, otherwise the result will be empty.

 Then, you can run the following SQL to do analytics on Paimon data:
 ```sql  title="Flink SQL Client"